Odeyiany2/Academic-Research-Assistant-RAG-Project/README.md

 **Note: Ensure to create a file to store your API keys and access them.**

 ## 🚀 Future Considerations to Build a more Robust RAG
-- Training with more files to help the LLM.
+- Training with more large files to help the LLM
+- Ensuring the RAG can take larger files from users and efficiently summarize important details.
-- Possibility of expanding the number of courses.
+- Possibility of expanding the number of courses
 - Getting access to more LLMS as the last two on the Model section to get better comparisons on how different models perform.